 Trans.
 Term.
-An abbreviation of "transgender" or "transsexual" or indeed trans anything.
+An abbreviation of "transgender" or "transsexual".

 Twitterstorm.
 Term.
 A sudden flurry of online activity about a specific topic that appears on Twitter and which can be started by a single person, but which tends to be maintained by others with a passion.

 Variants.
 Term.
 In the context of the Covid-19 crisis "variants" refers to mutations of the Coronavirus, as heavily used by the mainstream media in its reporting.
 Sometimes used interchangeably with "mutations", the use of "variants" in this context has been criticised by some as exaggerating and over-dramatising a process of viral evolution that is long-established and observed.

 Vicious Sanctimoniousness.
 Term.
 As penned by the doyen of movie critics, Pauline Kael, and referring to the emerging heavily signaled moral virtue by Hollywood writers and directors in the 1970s and 80s to elevate themselves above their peers, the outcome of which is reassuring for some and annoying for others, who may resent being lectured to.
 Think On Golden Pond (if you must).

 Victim Olympics.
 Term.
 Referring to the motivation amongst some apparently marginalised or discriminated against groups or individuals to elevate themselves over others by (over) emphasising their victimhood for attention or sympathy.
 As a satirical term, "Victim Olympics" has been in use for some time but came to the fore during the Covid-19 pandemic.